winglang/docsite/blog/2023-05-24-approach-to-devex.md

 But attempting something is not enough.
 While it seems there could be potential in our approach, it is also evident that we face very big challenges.
-I believe the main one is our attempt at abstracting the cloud.
+Apart from the obvious one of driving adoption of a new language, I believe our main challenge is our attempt at abstracting the cloud.
 We need to succeed in making the abstraction non-leaky, or mostly non-leaky, on the one hand, while allowing developers to maintain control when needed on the other hand.
 Unlike with single machines, this has not been attempted successfully in the cloud yet.
 I think that the other main area of innovation in Wing, the local simulation, is less challenging to get right, but still not trivial.